mathieucaroff/mathieucaroff/README.md

 ### Story of me

 I am Mathieu CAROFF.
 I grow up with my family, school and some friends.
-The first meeting and the first discovery of me happens with person A. I mature in contact with science, English, German, intense mathematics, internet, search of quality of knowledge, Spanish and computer programming, open source.
+I encounter specialists.
+Specialist A makes me read a book.
+I mature in contact with science, English, German, intense mathematics, internet, search of quality of knowledge, Spanish and computer programming, open source.
 I return to person A. I finish my studies.
 I meet the book of Rosenberg.
 I meet the Toki Pona language.
 I meet person B, more gentle, a sophrologist.
 I meet the monkey person.
 I decide to know my relationship to the world.
 I learn the languages.

-Les élements que je souhaite partager avec le monde dans mon histoire sont:
+The elements that I wish to share with the world in my story are:

-- famille
+- family
-- amis
+- friends
 - science
+- book of Robbin Hobb
-- mathématique, theorie axiomatique, informatique, **langages**
+- mathematic, axiomatique theory, programming/IT, **langages**
-- recherche de qualité
+- quality research
-- informatique, theorie des graphes, open-source, transparence, attribution
+- programming, graph theory, open-source, transparency, attribution
-- **livre de Rosenberg**
+- **Rosenberg's **
-- sophrologie, corps
+- sophrology, body
 - **langage de la simplicité: Toki Pona**
 - relation, connexion
 - compréhension de ma relation au monde, de ma peau